tarwn/lessthandot-hugo/blogs/content/posts/2013-03-12-using-select-in-views-gotcha.md

 CREATE VIEW vViewExample AS SELECT * FROM tblViewExample
 ```

-Now let’s try the insert statement again and then the select statement.
+Now let's try the insert statement again and then the select statement.

 sql
 INSERT INTO vViewExample (col1, col2) VALUES (5, 5);